morgenman/Computer-Science/Spring 2022/Data Analysis/Data Analysis.md

 	* that distribution has an expected value
 	* that expected value is the population variance
 	* that is what the sample variance is trying to estimate
+* As you collect more and more data, the sample variance gets more concentrated around the population variance